b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 So it seems we got no grounds to reject the $H_{0}$ that states that our data are normally distributed (p-value > 0.05) and we were right to perform our one-sample Student's t-test.
-Of course, I had checked the assumptions before I conducted the test (`Htests.OneSampleTTest`).
+Of course, I had checked the assumption before I conducted the test (`Htests.OneSampleTTest`).
 I didn't mention it there because I didn't want to prolong my explanation (and diverge from the topic) back there.

 And now a question.
 Is the boring assumption check before a statistical test really necessary?

-If you want your conclusions to reflect the reality well then you should.

-So, yes.
-Even though a statistical textbook for brevity may not check the assumptions of a method you should do it in your analyses if your care about the correctness of your judgment.
+If you want your conclusions to reflect the reality well then yes.
+So, even though a statistical textbook for brevity may not check the assumptions of a method you should do it in your analyses if your care about the correctness of your judgment.

 ## Two samples Student's t-test {#sec:compare_contin_data_two_samp_ttest}